What Is The Best Indoor/Outdoor Grill?

 Today, I am going to tell you in detail how this grill helps me in make my delicious vegan dishes with less time, less work and so much more flavor.
-(Disclosure: This post contains an affiliate link that will help you buy the grill if you think it would work for you.
-It doesn't cost you anymore if you use this link, and I thank you for supporting my blog if you do.)

 So, back to the grill.
 I am not a propane person, don't want to ever be a propane person.
 I don't want to find propane, transport it or store it just to have grilled food.
 So, no grill for me that requires propane.
 No fires, no flare ups, no dirty charcoal.
 I have had electric grills over the years, but have not really been that satisfied with the results.
 This grill however, is different.

 You Can Cook Indoors, Yay!